Boston council passes proposal aimed at tackling rising rent - KESQ

 Opponents, led by the real-estate industry, say rent control will lead to higher prices for tenants in housing not covered by rent caps, harm mom-and-pop landlords relying on rental income for retirement and discourage the construction of badly needed affordable housing.
 They have spent heavily to stop ballot initiatives, even going to court to halt them.

+“We are going after an industry that has created generational wealth for the middle class in Boston.
+It is not easy being a landlord — especially a small landlord,” said City Councilor Frank Baker, who opposed the measure over concerns it would add another layer of bureaucracy and prompt landlords to put off repairs to their buildings.

-The proposal must still be approved by the state legislature, since voters in Massachusetts approved a 1994 ballot question banning rent control statewide.
+Greg Vasil, the CEO of the Greater Boston Real Estate Board, said they were “disappointed but not totally surprised” by the council vote.
+They now plan to take their case to state lawmakers.
+The proposal must still be approved by the state legislature because voters in Massachusetts approved a 1994 ballot question banning rent control statewide.

+“We look forward to promoting pro-housing policies focused on decreasing red tape, additional costs, and regulatory burdens, while increasing production as the path to overcoming the state’s affordability crisis.”
+Vasil said in a statement.

+Wu said she welcomed the opportunity to make her case to state lawmakers and argued the constituents she hears from are no different than those the state lawmakers represent.